“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 “Oh… I wouldn’t say that,” her mom demurs.
 “I’ve just got so much on my mind… all the stress, still, of all… well, what we’re here for.”

-Celia reads magazines (there’s even a few thankfully recent style ones) and chats with the receptionist for a while before her mom comes back out with Vivian.
-The black-haired lawyer makes some last small talk with them both and says she’s looking forward to seeing them again.
+Celia reads magazines (there’s even a few recent style ones) and chats with the receptionist before her mom re-emerges with Vivian.
+The black-haired lawyer makes some more small talk with them both.
+She says she’s looking forward to seeing them again.

-“So Viv said there’s basically three different cases here, really,” her mom begins.
+“So Viv said there’s three different cases here,” her mom begins.

 “There’s the suit against the insurance company, there’s getting custody of the kids back, and there’s reporting your dad’s abuse to the police.
 Which isn’t really our case, because she said the DA’s office would all take care of that.”